fbanfi90/scb/README.md

 ### Dependencies

 The code only requires the [OpenSSL] library to be installed on the system (in addition to the standard C library).
-For windows, the script `compile.bat` assumes OpenSSL to be installed in `C:\openssl-3`.
+For Windows, the script `compile.bat` assumes OpenSSL to be installed in `C:\openssl-3`.

 The other two libraries used in this project are [hashmap.c] and [stb] (both also released under the MIT license), and the relevant files are included in the project.